Snow White and the Seven Dwarfs (1937 film): Re-releases

 Snow White and the Seven Dwarfs was first re-released in 1944, to raise revenue for the Disney studio during the World War II period.
 This re-release set a tradition of re-releasing Disney animated features every few years, and Snow White and the Seven Dwarfs was re-released to theaters in 1952, 1958, 1967, 1975, 1983, 1987 and 1993.
 Coinciding with the 50th-anniversary release in 1987, Disney released one of many authorized novelizations of the story, this one written by children's author Suzanne Weyn.

 In 1993, Snow White and the Seven Dwarfs became the first film to be entirely scanned to digital files, manipulated, and recorded back to film.
 The restoration project was carried out entirely at 4K resolution and 10-bit color depth using the Cineon system (10 bits each of red, green and blue—30 in total) to digitally remove dirt and scratches.

 Snow White and the Seven Dwarfs has had a lifetime gross of $418 million across its original release and several reissues.
-Adjusted for inflation, and incorporating subsequent releases, the film still registers one of the top-10 American film moneymakers of all time, and is the highest-grossing animated film.
+Adjusted for inflation, and incorporating subsequent releases, the film remains one of the top-10 American film moneymakers of all time and is the highest-grossing animated film.

+As part of Disney's 100th anniversary, the film was re-released in cinemas across the UK on August 4, 2023, for one week.